Verdú: Architecture

 The castle is a monumental piece of architecture.
 It is crowned by a cylindrical tower 25 meters tall and 25 meters in diameter, constructed in 1080.
 Two rooms are in the romance style of the 11 century.
 It is the only Catalan Gothic castle that preserves three large naves superimposed on one another.
 The third gothic room is Copons Abbot, recently restored, and is a Catalan Civil Gothic jewel.
 Around the courtyard is a gallery, with Renaissance stone steps along the tower.
 Downstairs, the basement was commissioned by the Verdú Cooperative, the architect being Cesar Martinell, a pupil of Antoni Gaudí, a sample of modernist architecture.

 The church of Santa Maria can be dated to the late 13th century.
 The austerity of the Cistercian Order of the self caused it to have a single nave, but population growth led to the gradual enlargement.
 The image that presides over the altar stone is from the 15tyh century by Andreu Pi.
 It also led out the door of the sacristy.
 The work of the altarpiece made the painter Jaume Ferrer, one of the most famous painters in Lleida.
 Today, the altar is in the Episcopal Museum of Vic.

-The church was expanded in accordance with the needs of the population was expanded and eventially had three naves, the central one covered with a slightly-pointed barrel vault and the two sides ones gibe testimony to the time they were made.
+The church was expanded in accordance with the needs of the population was expanded and eventually had three naves, the central one covered with a slightly pointed barrel vault and the two sides ones gibe testimony to the time they were made.
 Later, the Baroque Purisima, made by Agusti Pujol in 1623, made another, in Barcelona.
 Another highlight is the apse of the right aisle of the church dedicated to Sant Flavia.
 The altarpiece disappeared during the Civil War.
 On the left is the tombstone consecration of the church made in 1586 by the archbishop of Tarragona, Joan Terès i Borrull, son of the town.

 Also the image of St. Christ, the most valuable and most revered image in Verdú is dated from the late 13th or the early 14th century and was implored by the population of Verdú during droughts and epidemics.
 Also, the paintings that decorate the altar were made by the painter Jaume Minguell in 1955 and 1956.
 The latest work in the church has been the placement of windows, dedicated to Sant Flavia, St. Peter Claver and St. Hippolytus, in the summer of 2004.
 The rose window is intended as a tribute to the town.